 - Where have I been, where am I now, and where will my career be if I do nothing?

 - Where do I want to go with my career?

 - How do I get to where I want to go?

 - How do I convert my plan into action steps?

 - How do I make changes to my plan if I am not getting success?

 It’s important to uncover and comprehend the trends in your career field as well as gather detailed information about the companies you would like to work for — and using market research is essential to your success.

 To uncover trends in your career field, you should review items such as the U.S. Department of Labor’s Occupational Outlook Handbook, which not only reviews the key characteristics of hundreds of careers, but also discusses the future potential for job-seekers.
 Another research tool is informational interviewing, in which you interview a key professional in your career field to pick his/her brain about future potential.
-Read more about informational interviewing.

 It’s absolutely essential to your job-hunting success to know how to research potential employers.
 Not only will this information help you in writing your cover letter (and perhaps tailoring your resume), but it is mandatory for when you get invited for a job interview.
-What are some of the best sources of information?
-Go to our Guide to Researching Companies.

 Job-Seeker Marketing Mix